Societal Food Rant

 I made teriyaki chickpea burgers from the “Peaceful Kitchen” cookbook by Catherine Perez (@plantbasedrd), and Root veggie fries (with carrots, what we had) from “Bad Manners: The Official Cookbook.”

-2015 marks the year when I started experimenting with vegan and plant-based cooking.
-That was when I received Bad Manners: The Official Cookbook: Eat Like You Give a F*ck (formerly Thug Kitchen) as a gift.
+Soon after reading Pollan’s book, I received Bad Manners: The Official Cookbook: Eat Like You Give a F*ck (formerly Thug Kitchen) as a gift.
 I really enjoyed cooking out of that book, and from there I sought more- more cookbook authors, more plant-based medical professionals on Instagram.
 I learned of the differences between veganism and plant-based eating, and went deeper into recipes that have minimal or no salt, oil, and sugar.
 I was introduced to the Esselstyn family (who I’d love to be a part of- Caldwell, Ann, Jane, Rip- please invite me to the next family celebration) and others in the plant-based space: T. Colin Campbell, Dean Ornish, Neal Barnard, and Michael Gregor.
 I read books like How Not To Die (Micheal Gregor) and The Pleasure Trap (by Douglas Douglas J. Lisle and Alan Goldhamer).
 Through that I was introduced to more people- Dr. Yami Cazorla-Lancaster, who wrote A Parent’s Guide to Intuitive Eating: How to Raise Kids Who Love to Eat Healthy and had a really great online presence (I once reached out to her on IG with a question and she sent me a voice recording back- she is just a lovely, lovely person with such a positive message about life and health).
 I also stumbled upon Catherine Perez who lives on IG under the handle @plantbasedrd and I loved every single recipe of hers.
 I loved this all so much that I earned a plant-based nutrition certificate through the T. Colin Campbell Center for Nutrition Studies.
 I consider that summer (2018) to be when I officially switched from being vegetarian to vegan and mostly whole food plant-based.
 I viewed the modules on the dairy industry during that certificate program and quit consuming dairy right there on the spot.
 There was no way I could continue participating in that system, and I don’t miss it one bit.

 In one of my lifestyle medicine lectures during my coaching training, the lecturer brought up how saturated our surroundings are in fitness resources.
 Obviously this depends on where you live, but look around next time you are out and about.
 Look at the gyms and boutique fitness studios, the specialized fitness apparel industry, what pops up in your feeds.
 Where do people go to learn how to cook, to learn how to eat?
 We just aren’t taught any of this.
 You can’t just hand someone a head of cauliflower and tell them it’s good for them.
 Where are the teachers or community kitchens that show people how to make a quick and simple meal?
 Where are the resources that help guide folks to options that will be satisfying, after years of taste buds being hijacked by salt and sugar and oil?

 Maybe preparing food is so important to our health that it needs to be prioritized.
 Maybe having “fast” food to help get us through the evenings is more of a disservice than we think.
 Maybe we can integrate cooking and eating with the other slices of life that are important to us- connecting with family, enjoying time with our kids.
 It doesn’t have to be one or the other, does it?
+Saying this, I do have teenagers and definitely KNOW that evenings can be challenging.
+Some nights require the easy button.
+But getting your home set up so that the easy button allows for the goodness that food can bring us is still possible in many ways.

 In February my family attended a Chicago Blackhawks hockey game, and the evening we attended was focused on the ‘Hockey Fights Cancer’ campaign.
 They do this for many major sporting leagues, these ‘Stand Up to Cancer’ for the MLB or NHL ‘Hockey Fights Cancer’ nights.
 They have special jerseys around these nights and folks write the names of loved ones on signs which they hold up.
 It’s very emotional, because it is something that has impacted literally everyone.
 People have lost people they love, or have friends and relatives whose quality of life is currently diminished by cancer treatment, and it’s a scary time.
 There is so much suffering everywhere.
 But, these evenings, whenever I catch them?
 They make me rage a little (okay, a lot).
 When we entered the United Center in February and saw that it was the ‘Hockey Fights Cancer’ night, my husband instantly said, “Uh oh…” and this was becuase of ME.
 Like, oh boy, this is going to rile Lindsay up.
 And you know what?
 It DID.